BaxoPlenty/xforce-lua-api-extension/README.md

 Because of the development of X-Forces new Lua engine + the upcoming v8.0, I have paused the development until it is released.

+## Code Improvement

+Feel free to create pull requests or anything to improve my code.
+I haven't worked on it a lot.

 ## Features

 - Autocomplete to speed up your coding